ZenGo-X/terra-thresh-wallet/README.md

 # Terra Threshold Wallet

-Cosmos wallet powered by two-party ECDSA.
+Terra wallet powered by two-party ECDSA.

 **WIP!!
 Use at your own risk**